junxit/us-congress-bills-111/metadata.md

 - 2009-03-06 — Introduced in House
 - 2009-03-06 — Introduced in House
 - 2009-03-06 — Referred to the House Committee on Veterans' Affairs.
+- 2009-03-13 — Referred to the Subcommittee on Health.
+- 2009-03-19 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2009-03-19 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-03-25 — Committee Consideration and Mark-up Session Held.
+- 2009-03-25 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-03-26 — Placed on the Union Calendar, Calendar No. 22.
+- 2009-03-26 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+111-55.
+- 2009-03-26 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+111-55.